Smoking is unhealthy for anyone, but for people with diabetes, it is especially perilous.

 Many smokers do not realize that their addiction to cigarettes, in most cases, needs to be slowly tapered off of the addictive substance.
 Quitting cold turkey can backfire and lead you right back to lighting up.
 Most cigarette smokers report the most intense withdrawal symptoms within the first 10 days of quitting cold turkey, and this gradually eases over days and weeks if they are not using added support in the form of a Nicotine Replacement Therapy (NRT).

-However, with a gradual reduction in smoking cigarettes each day, in the amount and frequency and an added NRT support, the end result is you no longer need it.
+However, with a gradual reduction in smoking cigarettes each day, in the amount and frequency and an added NRT support, the end result is you no

 Smoking and Weight Gain